git-gauravtech/olms/README.md

 *   `package.json`: Backend dependencies and scripts.

 ## Notes
 *   The system provides a semi-automated approach: Admins control when to run DAA optimization simulations and review their outputs.
+The application of these suggestions to the live database is a conceptual next step for a more advanced system.
 *   DAA algorithms provide data-driven recommendations to improve scheduling efficiency.
-The actual application of these recommendations to the database is a manual step for the Admin after review (or a future enhancement).
 *   Real-time updates by Assistants on seat status keep the system’s view of lab conditions accurate.
 *   The C++ integration point is designed for scalability and reuse of potentially complex, tested algorithm implementations.
 The current project simulates this integration.